 Children learn best in person, and returning to in-person school should be the goal, but local health officials need to be consulted about the safety of opening individual schools, according to the American Academy of Pediatrics.

-“We know that the school environment provides more than academic instruction about math, science or English,” says Stephanie D. Davis, MD, physician-in-chief at N.C.
-Children’s Hospital and chair of the Department of Pediatrics at the UNC School of Medicine.
+“We know that the school environment provides more than academic instruction about math, science or English,” says Stephanie Duggins Davis, MD, physician-in-chief at UNC Children’s and chair of the Department of Pediatrics at the UNC School of Medicine.

 This includes social development, free or reduced meals for children who are food insecure, access to the internet, mental health support, and other vital services such as physical, occupational and speech therapy.